guilhermedimarchi/http-server/README.md

 # http-server

+Simple implementation of a HTTP webserver using Java and following Test Driven Development (TDD).
+Evolution of the codebase can be seen through commit history.

-Simple implementation of a HTTP webserver using Java.
-The server can serve static files and directories.
-By default, it serves content from folder www located in root of project.
+The server can serve files, allow navigating in directories and subdirectories inside root path.

+If root path is not specified, by default, it will serve static content from folder www located in root of project.

-Currently supports only GET and HEAD requests.
+Currently supports:
+- GET request
+- HEAD request
+- Supports handling ETag, If-Match, If-None-Match, If-Modified-Since headers
+- Cache-Control max-age has default of 0 so that browser does not cache in disk and requests are sent to server to validate headers above

+Future extensions:
+- Persistent connections
+- Configurable cache control max-age
+- Extract caching behavior from static file handler and use it in server level
+- Allow handlers other than just static file handling

 ## How to run